 “Just because nobody’s told you you could, doesn’t mean you can’t.”-Samuel Maruta, Co-Founder of Marou Chocolate

-Samuel Maruta is the co-founder of Marou Chocolate, a craft chocolate company based in Ho Chi Minh City, Vietnam.
+Samuel Maruta was the co-founder of Marou Chocolate, a craft chocolate company based in Ho Chi Minh City, Vietnam.
 Since its founding in 2011, Marou has worked directly with Vietnamese cocoa farmers to source the seven cacao origins they work with.
 Two shops and nearly nine years later, the company is still going strong, and serving as an inspiration for other up-and-coming chocolate brands based at-origin.

 So what inspired Sam & his business partner to start Vietnam’s first craft chocolate company?
 How has their business had an impact on the ground?
 In the interview, we dig into the company mindset at Marou, Vietnamese agriculture, and how quickly the country is changing.
 I hope you enjoy listening to our conversation as much as I enjoyed having it.